CIA activities in Vietnam: Vietnam 1962

 In February 1962, two disgruntled South Vietnamese air force pilots bombed the presidential palace in hopes of killing Diem and forcing a new leadership, but their plan failed as he was in a different part of the palace when the attack happened.
 Diem reassigned military officers to improve his security, however, he still did not undertake political reforms.
 It was also agreed upon in 1962 to grow the Laotian irregulars despite potential diplomatic consequences.

 In the Spring of 1962, the CIA became interested hitting at North Vietnam's navy; the agency called it Operation VULCAN.
-In order to fulfill this operation, the CIA hired “18 South Vietnamese who had been trained in underwater demolition” to target the port of Quảng Khê, which “was home to several of the DRV's Swatow-class gunboats”.
-In June 1962, the demolition crew, called the “frogmen”, were carried by the Nautilus III within swimming distance of the North Vietnamese port, at which point the divers swam to the various military ships in the port and attached their bombs.
-However, “how many of them detonated remained unclear, for one of them went off prematurely, with the swimmer already spotted and trying to escape”.
+In order to fulfill this operation, the CIA hired "18 South Vietnamese who had been trained in underwater demolition" to target the port of Quảng Khê, which "was home to several of the DRV's Swatow-class gunboats".
+The CIA was able to get The USS Catfish to do reconnaissance, and intelligence collection. the World War Two era submarine confirmed that the Swatows were indeed at Quang Khe.
+Aerial Reconnaissance confirmed three Swatows each having "frogmen" attached to their demolition.

+In June 1962, the demolition crew, called the "frogmen", were carried by the Nautilus III within swimming distance of the North Vietnamese port, at which point the divers swam to the various military ships in the port and attached their bombs.
+However, "how many of them detonated remained unclear, for one of them went off prematurely, with the swimmer already spotted and trying to escape".
+One Frogman is believed to have been caught in the explosion of one gunboat and died.
 The Nautilus III was chased down by a Swatow at which point the Swatow collided with the Nautilus III, and all crew, except one, were captured by the North Vietnamese.
-The document concludes that the mission was considered successful and the military was prepared to continue such operations which often ended with the summary of “mission successful, price heavy”.
+The document concludes that the mission was considered successful and the military was prepared to continue such operations which often ended with the summary of "mission successful, price heavy".

 The Geneva Agreements were proposed in order to end suspension of flights that went through the Laotian airspace.
 The agreement went into place in October 1962.
 Later, the CIA grew afraid that they might demoralize their liaison partners so they did not disclose information pertaining to the policy basis that halted some operations.
 TARZAN was developed in order to monitor the North Vietnamese road traffic and then the findings would be taken back to the CIA.
 They were a sabotage team that was released near Route 2.
 On December 30, a sabotage team that was sponsored by SEPES was called LYRE.
 This was a part of the nine teams developed that often did not go into full effect.